panta82/disk-read-experiment/article.md

 I was making a program that loads an arbitrary directory tree of images, gets their metadata and displays them on screen.
 The question cropped up, how do I do this in the most efficient manner possible?

 In a "naive" implementation, I could just `await` every single async call.
-Something along the line of:
+Something along the lines of:

 ```javascript
 async function processDirectory(path) {